jeonchangbin49/MedleyVox/README.md

 and other remaining packages in ‘requirements.txt’. [fairseq](https://github.com/facebookresearch/fairseq) package is not needed for training but you need to use it when you use the chunk-wise processing based on wav2vec representation.
 It will be introduced in the last section of this page.

 In svs/preprocess folder, you can find a number of preprocessing codes.
-For preparation of train data, almost of the codes are just simple downsampling/save processes.
-For preparation of validation data, you can ignore it because we already made json files of metadata for validation.
+For the preparation of train data, most of the codes are just simple downsampling/save processes.
+For the preparation of validation data, you can ignore it because we already made json files of metadata for validation.

 ### Mixture construction strategy for training